razi-rais/cryptography-hands-on-labs/encrypt-decrypt/readme.md

 4. Click the Encrypt File button and select the file \Begin\Output\Docs\samplefile.txt.
 Also, examine the content of encrypted file saved in the folder \Begin\Output\Encrypt\samplefile.enc

-5. Click the Decrypt File button and select the file just encrypted i-e samplefile.enc
+5. Click the Decrypt File button and select the file just encrypted i-e samplefile.enc.
 Examine the file just decrypted.
 The decrypted file is located at \Begin\Output\Decrypt\samplefile.txt

-6. Close the application and restart it to test retrieving persisted key containers in the next scenario.
+5. Close the application and restart it to test retrieving persisted key containers in the next scenario.

 ###Encrypt using the Public key